-As stated previously, there is no existing licensed inpatient hospice facility in SA 10 (Broward County).
-There are only three hospice services areas in Florida with no licensed or approved hospice facility beds and SA 10 is one of them.
-Catholic Hospice notes that Broward County this is also the most populous area and with the most hospice providers of the three.
-Further, approval of this application will increase the statewide average of 0.0 beds per 1,000 hospice admissions to 1.5 beds.
-The applicant provides a table showing that Broward County's hospice admissions have increased by four percent over the past five years.
-Catholic Hospice provides the most recent (CY 2019) utilization of hospice units by location and a map of existing and proposed units to support the need for the SA to have a freestanding inpatient facility that is both equipped and geographically accessible.
+As stated previously, there are two licensed inpatient hospice facilities in SA 11, Catholic's Hialeah and VITAS's recently licensed facility.
+The applicant provides a map on page 51 showing the existing hospital-based unit, its proposed location and those of the other approved but not licensed facilities.
+A chart on page 53, supports its claim that hospice admissions have increased over the past five years by approximately five percent are included.
+Catholic Hospice Inc. provides the most recent (2019) utilization of hospice units by location and a map of existing and proposed units to support the need for the SA to have a freestanding inpatient facility that is both equipped and geographically accessible.

-The applicant notes that Holy Cross Hospital and Catholic Hospice are the only two faith-based organizations providing inpatient care for hospice patients in Broward County.
-Catholic Hospice reiterates that its freestanding inpatient hospice facility in Northwest Broward County will result in improved programmatic and geographic access for all of its hospice patients resulting in improved quality of care.
+The applicant reiterates that enabling Catholic Hospice to construct its freestanding inpatient hospice facility east central Miami-Dade County will result in improved programmatic and geographic access for all of its hospice patients resulting in improved quality of care.